BioAITeam/Crimes-in-Medellin-Forecasting/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6783942.svg)](https://doi.org/10.5281/zenodo.6783942)

 ## Preprocessing and EDA
-Once the dataframes are united we make and preprocessing and an EDA using `Preprocess and EDA.ipynb` the final dataframes with the preprocessing are **df_crimenes_2.csv** and **df_recursos_clean.csv** that can also be downloaded from:
+Once the dataframes are united we make and preprocessing and an EDA using `Notebooks/Preprocess and EDA.ipynb` the final dataframes with the preprocessing are **df_crimenes_2.csv** and **df_recursos_clean.csv** that can also be downloaded from:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6783942.svg)](https://doi.org/10.5281/zenodo.6783942)

 ## Neighbors and districts pre-processing
-The forecast was developed using Neighbors and districts meaning this information have to be standarized and filled as much as possible, for this we download the ShapeFiles for Neighbors and districts from this page https://data.metabolismofcities.org/dashboards/medellin/, this files are also available on `Mapas` folder, after this process we save the new dataframes on two files **Crimen_Barrios_Comunas_Cor_7.csv** and **Recurso_Barrios_Comunas_Cor_6.csv** also available for download from:
+The forecast was developed using Neighbors and districts meaning this information have to be standarized and filled as much as possible, for this we download the ShapeFiles for Neighbors and districts from this page https://data.metabolismofcities.org/dashboards/medellin/, this files are also available on `Mapas` folder, after this process that was generated using `Notebooks/Neighbors and districts pre-processing.ipynb` we save the new dataframes on two files **Crimen_Barrios_Comunas_Cor_7.csv** and **Recurso_Barrios_Comunas_Cor_6.csv** also available for download from:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6783942.svg)](https://doi.org/10.5281/zenodo.6783942)